 Wearing a face mask continues to be mandatory in order to enter the Farmers Market this Saturday and until further notice.
 If you don't have one, you can get a disposable one free of charge at either entrance.

 The market has encouraged the wearing of masks since opening May 16.
 But the practice has become more urgent as the number of coronavirus cases has begun to grow.

-The market has been directed by the city to be in accordance with the most recent executive order issued by Gov. Gretchen Whitmer.
-That order, issued Friday, July 10, said that all Michiganders must wear masks in public indoor and crowded outdoor spaces or face a misdemeanor charge that comes with up to a $500 fine.
+The market has been directed by the city to be in accordance with the recent executive order issued by Gov. Gretchen Whitmer that requires all Michiganders to wear masks in public indoor and crowded outdoor spaces or face a misdemeanor charge that comes with up to a $500 fine.

 To obtain a free mask, just ask any volunteer; they're the folks wearing black aprons and name tags.